quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

 Output settings
 ^^^^^^^^^^^^^^^

-Most notably under the :code:`complex_output_0`, we specify the sequencer settings.
+Most notably under the :code:`complex_output_0`, we specify the portclocks the output may target (see the :ref:`User guide <sec-user-guide>` for more information on the role of ports and clocks within the Quantify-Scheduler).

 .. code-block:: python
     :linenos: